-Des Moines, February 16, 1898; We beg the indulgence of some of our patrons for delays that occur in the preparation and prosecution of ded with work as we are at present.
-The work of examination in the U. S. Patent Office is now in arrrears in the different Divisions varying from one to sevpatent has been allowed to C. Hohnsbehn, of Waverly, Iowa, for animprovement in his Centrifugal Cream Separator that has been successfully placed upon the market.
-He now combines a series of bell-shaped partitions with the separating bowl and provides each partition with a fixed tube to serve as a milk conductor and to retain the partitions apart.
+Des Moines, February 16, 1898.
+We beg the indulgence of some of our patrons for delays that occur in the preparation and prosecution of their applications when crowded with work as we are at present.
+The work of examination in the U. S. Patent Office is now in arrrears in the different Divisions varying from one to seven months.
+A patent has been allowed to C. Hohnsbehn, of Waverly, Iowa, for an improvement in his Centrifugal Cream Separator that has been suc cessfully placed upon the market.
+Henow combines a series of bell-shaped partitions with the separating bowl and provides each partition with a fixed tube to serve as a milk conductor and to retain the partitions apart.

-We have prepared and filed in the U.S. Patent Office at Washington an U. S. Patent Onice at Jacobs, of Desapplication for Grant Jacobs, of Desapplication for an automatic Wagon Moines, for an automatic Wagon Brake by which the hold-back force of horses is utilized to apply brakeshoes to the rear wheels on a down grade, and to remove them from the wheeli when the wagon is moved backward by the same force.
+We have prepared and filed in the U. S. Patent Office at Washington an application for Grant Jacobs, of Des.
+Moines, for an automatic Wagon Brake by which the hold-back force of horses is utilized to apply brake shoes to the rear wheels on a down grade, and to remove them from the when the wagon is moved backward by the same force.

-Valuable information about securing, valuing and selling U. S. Patents. sent free.
+Valuable information about secur-ing, valuing and selling U. S. Patents sent free.
 T. G. and J. R. Orwig.

-The Congo railroad will be so far advanced by the end of February, according to Major Thys, of Brussels, who has just returned from Africa that the first locomotive will be able to pass over it to Stanley Pool by that time.
-The whole line, which it was not expected would be finished before 1900, will be opened in March of this year.
+The Congo railroad will be so far advanced by the end of February, according to Major Thys, of Brussels, who has just returned from Africa, that the first locomotive will be able to pass over it to Stanley Pool by The whole line, which it was not expected would be finished before 1800 will be opened in March of this year.